djwilkins/live-eta-react-prototype/README.md

 Quick update adding icons in the Button(s) of the AppControls componenent.

 After first installing material ui buttons module - $ npm install @material-ui/icons

+# Creating Shared Components - StyledCard and StyledTypography

+In preperation for new "CurrentTask" and "EtaDisplay" components, created new shared component StyledTypography and extended StyledCard shared componenet with dynamic background color styling based on passed "style" prop (which can be a tasks status or other value.)

+Basically, just modularizing out usage of Material UI Card and Typography components here where plan to use similar styling in Tasks, CurrentTask and EtaDisplay components.

+# Created CurrentTask and Eta Display Components

+Created Current Task and Eta Display Componenent (later pending next commit).